 Simple in design, but mighty in its impact, this project organizes neighbors living in Como Lake’s sub-watershed to work together on reducing the nutrient pollution washing down our street storm drains and into Como Lake each year.

-Kickoff Date for 2016 Curb Cleanup Season is Saturday, October 1st!
+Kickoff Date for 2017 Curb Cleaning Season is Saturday, October 7th!

 Our focus is leaves!
-Specifically all those fall leaves that accumulate in the street gutters or “curbs” that border our homes.
+Specifically all those fall leaves that accumulate in the street gutters or “curbs” that border our home properties.

 Hard surfaces + leaves + stormwater runoff = nutrient pollution!

-Como neighbors who want to be part of this community-wide effort can sign up to be a Demonstration House – those who demonstrate the household practice of cleaning leaves from curbs in front of their home throughout leaf drop season.
+Como neighbors who want to be part of this community-wide effort can join our network of Demonstration Houses – those who demonstrate the household practice of cleaning leaves from curbs in front of their home throughout leaf drop season.
 We do this practice collectively and then measure our aggregated phosphorus pollution prevention impact.